 It’s needless but important to say that based on various factors like the basic physical equations, the speed modeling in real life, and of course, the simulation of it on ROUVY, it is a bit of both, a scientific and a mathematical challenge.
 Also, the training equipment-in-use affects your indoor road feel significantly as it has hardware simulation limitations of its own.

 Two of the parameters, amidst others that affect how fast you are going on your bike, are your WEIGHT and HEIGHT - or together, your frontal area.
 The frontal area affects the resistance your body has against the opposing forces such as air resistance or wind.

 We have made some tweaks to our frontal area physics model which brings your avatar closer to the reality of outdoor conditions, as it takes the size of the rider’s frontal area more into consideration.
 Therefore, riding and racing on ROUVY will from now on be even more realistic and fair for athletes of different body structures, and basically, for everyone.
-Who knows, maybe one day, we will even connect the real and historic weather conditions to the route to be able to simulate that wind in the hair with the proper accuracy :).
+Who knows, maybe one day, we will even connect the real and historic weather conditions to the route to be able to simulate that wind in the hair with proper accuracy.